 Increase or decrease facings by selecting the product on your planogram and use the red arrows in the toolbar to increase or decrease the number of facings of the selected product.
 Please see the GIF below on how to do this.

-A shortcut to set a number of front facings of a product is to select the product on your planogram then press the number key of the front facings that you want to set.
+A shortcut to set the number of front facings of a product is to select the product on your planogram and then press the number key of the front facings that you want to set.
 This will increase or decrease the number of x facings accordingly.

 Stacking a product above or below a front-facing product in a different orientation refers to a product cap.
-This way of shelf packing carries benefits such as an increased days of supply and better optimization of the available shelf space.
+This way of shelf packing carries benefits such as increased Days of Supply and better optimization of the available shelf space.
 To learn more about product caps, their benefits, and how to set them up.
 Refer to this article linked here.

 How To Pack Products Behind Each Other

 When merchandising products, often certain products are placed behind one another when you would like the products to be orientated to the front, for customers to see the full product.
-In the example below, we have used clothing products that are commonly placed on hanging bars.
-However, the same steps can be followed for any other product.
+In the example below, we have used baking products.
+However, the same steps can be followed for any other product, for instance, clothing that is merchandised on a hanging bar.

-Next, pack the sizes, largest to smallest, from back to front, on top of the largest size placed on the hanging bar or shelf.
-To be as precise as possible when placing the smaller sizes on top of the larger sizes to not let the larger sizes protrude on the sides, copy the already placed products’ X position, place the smaller size onto the hanging bar and then paste the X position in.
-Please see the example below.
+To be as precise as possible when placing the smaller sizes on top of the larger sizes to not let the larger sizes protrude on the sides, copy the already placed products’ X position, place the smaller size onto the shelf and then paste the X position in.

-If it is requested that the products should be placed on side facings on the hanging bars, pack the hanging bars left, place the products on the hanging bar according to the sizes either largest to smallest or smallest to largest, and select the side facing tab on the orientation section.
+If it is requested that the products be placed on side facings, pack the products to the left, and select the side-facing tab on the orientation section.
 Space the products evenly and add facings as needed.